dretechtips/pendulum-simulation/README.md

 # pendulum-simulation
-A simulation of a pendulum with air resistance using non-linear differential equations for a high school senior year physics project.
+A simulation of a pendulum with air resistance using non-linear differential equations.

 ## Mathmatical Models